EASS-HIT-PART-A-2025-CLASS-VII/InviteR/LEGAL_AGREEMENT.md

 *Last Updated: [Date]*

 *This document is a legal agreement.
 Please read it carefully before using the Service.
-By using the Service, you agree to be bound by these Terms.*
+By using the Service, you agree to be bound by these Terms.
+You acknowledge that you have read, understood, and agree to all terms, including the complete release of claims and assumption of risk.*

+*IMPORTANT: By using the Service, you are giving up important legal rights.
+Please read this agreement carefully.*